FinweLtd/doc-livesync-all/docs/articles/resolution.md

 pixel-to-pixel matching through those operations!

 This leads us to a question: what would be the equivalent of pixel perfect presentation in 360-degree images?
-Obviously, we just need an image that has enough resolution so that all the processing will not become visible.
+Since we cannot know all the internal processing that occurs when a specific pipeline renders our image on screen, in practice we just need an image that has *enough* resolution so that all the processing will not become visible in the end result.

 Then, what resolution is needed to make a 360-degree image look "perfect"?
 There is no single answer, as it depends on many parameters such as display resolution, used field-of-view, viewing distance, and projection.
 Let's discuss a few selected cases.

 When Apple introduced iPhone4, they claimed that their new Retina displays have high enough pixel density that the human eye cannot notice pixelation at a typical viewing distance.
 In